lm3nitro/Projects/Penetration Testing/Wifi Hacking.md

 Here a few things that you can do with wireless traffic analysis:

- + Analyzing WiFi traffic to identify WiFi networks and clients
+ + Analyzing Wi-Fi traffic to identify Wi-Fi networks and clients
- + Different WiFi frames and frame structure
+ + Different Wi-Fi frames and frame structure
  + Checking client AP connection/disconnection, WPA handshake and SAE handshake
  + Observing the difference between different types of security schemes
  + Identify evil twins and impersonating client from traffic captures